cfjedimaster/raymondcamden2020/_posts/2021/01/22/2021-01-22-using-pre-built-lunr-indexes-with-eleventy.md

 Two big changes.
 First, I load the index and pass it to `lunr.Index.load` to have it ready for searching.
 I then do a second call to get my raw data again.
 One of the weird things about Lunr is that search results do not contain the actual record you search but a reference to it.
 Well that's not weird per se, it's probably effecient, but in order to display my results properly, I need those original docs too.

 In my testing, my pre-built index was bigger than the raw data.
 That makes some sense I guess.
 But the end result of this change is that I'm doing two network loads, one potentially big, in order to save the indexing time.
-You would have to hope that this change is, overall, wortwhile performance wise and that the network "penalty" is comparatively less.
+You would have to hope that this change is, overall, worthwhile performance wise and that the network "penalty" is comparatively less.
 Hopefully. :)

 Anyway, this was an interesting experiment.
 If you want to see the source, you can find it here: [https://github.com/cfjedimaster/eleventy-demos/tree/master/lunr2].
 As always, if you've tried this yourself I'd love to hear about it.
 Leave me a comment below.